pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/service.md

 up-to-date version of your data.

-The following pipeline spec extract is an example of how you can expose your Jupyter notebook as a service by adding a `service` field.
+The following pipeline spec extract is an example of how you can expose your Jupyter notebook as a service by adding a `service` field:

 ```json
 {